microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityprovider-list.md

 ---
-title: "List configured identityProviders"
+title: "List identityProviders"
-description: "Retrieve all configured identityProviders in the directory."
+description: "Get a list of the identityProvider objects and their properties."
 localization_priority: Normal
 doc_type: apiPageType
 author: "namkedia"